 If you do accidentally delete emails that you meant to keep, you may check for it in your Trash folder.
 It may still be in there.
 Keep in mind, though, the Trash folder auto-clears after a month so if you think you made a mistake check the folder as soon as possible.

 If you want to organize your inbox to find emails easier, rather than mass deletion, consider using categories and folders instead.
+Once they are set up it is a great way to filter your emails into certain categories automatically.
+It also makes it easier to delete a group of emails without accidentally deleting something you didn’t mean to.

 Lastly, if you’re committed to deleting all your mail, you can do so with a few clicks of the mouse.
+Use the methods above to get rid of the emails you no longer need and that are taking up valuable storage space.